 Everbridge has global market penetration but it faces competition from established firms like Juvare, which owns WebEOC, an extremely widely used emergency management software.
 And there are a plethora of smaller competitors in mass notification, though Everbridge’s cell broadcast and location-based SMS solutions cannot be replicated by all of them.

-You can see below that Everbridge reported 6,010 customers at the end of the quarter, an increase of 120 on last quarter.
-That is a bit slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+You can see below that Everbridge reported 6,224 customers at the end of the quarter, an increase of 89 on last quarter.
+That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Everbridge's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.6% in Q3.
+Everbridge's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.2% in Q1.

 That means that for every $1 in revenue the company had $0.68 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.

 Is Now The Time?

 When considering Everbridge, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although we have other favorites, we understand the arguments that Everbridge is not a bad business.
-Its revenue growth has been strong.
-And while its gross margins aren't as good as other tech businesses we look at, the good news is its strong free cash flow generation gives it re-investment options.
+Although Everbridge is not a bad business, it probably wouldn't be one of our picks.
+Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
+But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins aren't as good as other tech businesses we look at.

-Everbridge's price to sales ratio based on the next twelve months is 14.1x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+Everbridge's price to sales ratio based on the next twelve months is 3.2x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Everbridge doesn't trade at a completely unreasonable price point.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.